The British Empire & the Alternate Life of Winston Churchill in The Man in the High Castle Universe

 According to British historian and Winston Churchill biographer Andrew Roberts, the man had no less than 20 documented near death experiences.

 Winston Churchill could have perished at any of the aforementioned points, however in the world of High Castle it seems most plausible that his fate was sealed crossing a New York City midtown street.

 Sir Winston was hit by a taxi on 5th Avenue in Manhattan on December 13th, 1931.
 The accident – which cracked two ribs and lacerated his scalp – was another brush with death he amazingly survived, and one that very nearly realized his mortal demise.

 Had he passed, the future Prime Minister would never have lived to undertake his “wilderness years” out of government, advocating his incredibly unpopular stance about the dangers of Nazism and the desperate need for British and French rearmament in the late 1930’s.

 With the national trauma afflicting the UK and France following their horrific First World War experience, there is a strong possibility Britain and France may have been even less prepared for the coming war than they were historically, if there was no Churchill hectoring from the wings.

 More disturbing yet, the Western Allies may have decided to negotiate a Carthaginian peace agreement with Adolf Hitler – similar in spirit to the shambolic Munich Pact.
 Historically, there was a so-called “peace party” in government following Churchill’s appointment as Prime Minster.
 Theirs was a small group that may have had greater influence in Churchill’s absence.

-As portrayed for dramatic effect in the 2017 blockbuster Their Darkest Hour, there was briefly a debate early in Churchill’s War Cabinet that considered approaching Germany via Italy for peace terms that would have ended the conflict in June 1940.
+As portrayed for dramatic effect – if not for complete historical accuracy – in the 2017 blockbuster Their Darkest Hour, there was briefly a debate early in Churchill’s War Cabinet that considered approaching Germany via Italy for peace terms that would have ended the conflict in June 1940.